Marcellis/mad-codelabs/docs/level2-questions-resources/level2-questions-resources.md

 # MAD Level 2 - Questions & Resources

-## MAD Level 2 - Question & Resources
+## MAD Level 2 - Questions & Resources

 ### Questions
 - What is the difference of a staggered grid comparing to a normal grid?